‘Transformers: The Last Knight’ Super Bowl Trailer Hits Ahead Of Game [Video]

 The Transformers: The Last Knight Super Bowl trailer appears to be taking a route more similar to Bay’s side project 13 Hours: The Secret Soldiers of Benghazi, a war movie with a more serious tone.
 For that film, he served as producer, much like his role with the rebooted Teenage Mutant Ninja Turtles.
 He initially didn’t want to direct The Last Knight, but he wasn’t given a choice after no one stepped forward to take his place.

 According to Sir Anthony Hopkins’ narration, the war for Earth has lasted far longer than we’ve known, and Gizmodo says he knows their secrets.
 Of course, previous films have pointed out their long-time history on Earth as well.
-Revenge of the Fallen and Age of Extinction have both made that part of their plot, with the Pyramids of Giza playing an important role in The Fallen’s plans, and the dinosaurs having been among the first to be assimilated for the Transformers’ race.
+Revenge of the Fallen and Age of Extinction have both made that part of their plot, with the Pyramids of Giza playing an important role in the Fallen’s plans, and the dinosaurs having been among the first to be assimilated for the Transformers’ race.

 The war has become even more dire than ever due to Optimus’ actions in previous films.
 In Dark of the Moon, he had unwittingly brought Cybertron to near death by stopping Sentinel Prime’s plans to merge the two planets.
 Now Optimus appears to be following the same path as Sentinel, deciding that humans are no longer worth fighting for, and this time, Mark Wahlberg’s Cade Yeager might not convince him otherwise.
 The makers have apparently reprogrammed him with a new point of view, and he seeks redemption for Cybertron.